rpavlov/rpavlov.com/source/2021-02-13-live-on-tor.html.md

 Nickname CiaSurveillanceVan
 ```

+After about an hour we can verify the relay is operational at [https://metrics.torproject.org/rs.html#search/CiaSurveillanceVan](https://metrics.torproject.org/rs.html#search/CiaSurveillanceVan).
+Fantastic.
+However now I've created a new set of problems for the poor pi, and by extension my home network connection, in the form of eventual ruthless DDoSing.
+[These](https://www.hackerfactor.com/blog/index.php?/archives/777-Stopping-Tor-Attacks.html) [Posts](https://www.hackerfactor.com/blog/index.php?/archives/897-Tor-0day-Crashing-the-Tor-Network.html) discuss the problems & solutions, and are a good starting point for hardening the home network.

+For now the first step is getting some better network monitoring in place, which from my understanding is (Munin)(http://munin-monitoring.org/).
+Updates to follow, as they're implemented.

 ## Bonus pro-tip

 Now would be a good time to run a backup of the Pi's SD card, to save our hours of toil.
 I have an additional usb drive attached and mounted so I will drop it there.
 Note that your SD card might have a different name, so check with `lsblk`.